 The oldest paleolithic site on Chinese territory that is known today was discovered at the Xihoudu Site (near Xihoudu Village in Ruicheng County, Shanxi Province) and is estimated to be 1.8 million years old.
 It is also the site where evidence was found for the earliest recorded use of fire by Homo erectus (dated 1.27 million years ago).
 The remains of the Yuanmou Man that were found near Danawu Village in Yuanmou County (Yunnan province) were dated as 1.7 million years old.
 Stone tools that were discovered at the Xiaochangliang site (in the Nihewan Basin in Yangyuan County, Hebei province) have been dated as 1.36 million years old.
-Further hominid remains (530.000 to 1 million years old) of the Lantian Man were found at the Chenjiawo and Gongwangling sites in Lantian County (Shaanxi province, approximately 50 km southeast of the city of Xi'an).
+Further hominid remains (530,000 to 1 million years old) of the Lantian Man were found at the Chenjiawo site (see page 138 of linked pdf) as well as the Gongwangling site in Lantian County (Shaanxi province, approximately 50km southeast of the city of Xi'an).

 Another culture that has left its mark in early Chinese history is the Peiligang culture.
 The Peiligang people may have been the first ones that lived in constructed buildings instead of caves.
 They cultivated millet and raised pigs, cattle and poultry while continuing to hunt and to fish.

 Many early civilizations in the area that is now China settled in the Yellow River Valley but neolithic cultures appeared elsewhere too.
 These early civilizations can be distinguished through the pottery that they made.
-The 4 possibly most significant (based on archeological discoveries until now) cultures that appeared in China about 6,000 or 7,000 years ago were the Yangshao culture, the Longshan culture, the Liangzhu culture and the Daxi culture.
+The four possibly most significant (based on archeological discoveries until now) cultures that appeared in China about 6000 or 7000 years ago were the Yangshao culture, the Longshan culture, the Liangzhu culture and the Daxi culture.